British European Airways Flight 548: Crew and passengers

 The crew on the day of the accident comprised Captain Stanley Key as P1, Second Officer Jeremy Keighley as P2 and Second Officer Simon Ticehurst as P3.
-Captain Key was aged 51 and had 15,000 flying hours experience, including 4,000 on Tridents.
+Key was aged 51 and had 15,000 flying hours experience, including 4,000 on Tridents.
 Keighley was aged 22 and had joined line flying a month and a half earlier, with 29 hours as P2.
 Ticehurst was aged 24 and had over 1,400 hours, including 750 hours on Tridents.
-The cabin crew consisted of Senior Steward Frederick Farey, Steward Alan Lamb and Stewardess Jennifer Mowat (the youngest crew member on the flight, at age 19).
+The cabin crew consisted of Senior Steward Frederick Farey, 31, Steward Alan Lamb, 24, and Stewardess Jennifer Mowat, 19.

 Among the passengers were 29 Americans, 29 Belgians, 28 Britons, 12 Irish, four South Africans and three Canadians.
 There was also one passenger from each of French West Africa, India, Jamaica, Latin America, Nigeria and Thailand.
 The passengers included between twenty-five and thirty women and several children.

 Accident

 Note: All timings in Greenwich Mean Time (GMT) from the official accident report.